lloydestrada/springboot-restAPI-crud/README.md

 Initially, I explored and tested the system using the DAO pattern to understand the core concepts, before transitioning to JPA Repositories for simpler, cleaner, and more efficient code.

+Eventually, I further optimized the project by adopting Spring Data REST, which automatically exposes repository-based REST endpoints, reducing the need to manually define controllers and service layers.
+As part of this transition, I removed the custom services and rest controller packages

 ## Features

 - REST API with CRUD functionality
 - REST API design practices
 - Deepens learning of java spring boot core
-- API testing using Postman
+- API testing using **Postman**

 ## Dependencies